afrank03/prs-guideline/README.md

 What PR's are **NOT**

-> - PR's, are not just one way, dry opportunity to get your code to `master`
+> - PR’s, are not just an unregulated opportunity for getting your code into `master`
 > - PR's, are not for personal arguments, as well as they are not designed to abuse you or anyone else

 What PR's **ARE**